InterDigitalInc/AdvantEDGE/go-packages/meep-loc-serv-client/docs/ZonesApi.md

 # **ZonesByIdGetAps**
-> InlineResponse2005 ZonesByIdGetAps(ctx, zoneId, optional)
+> ResponseAccessPointList ZonesByIdGetAps(ctx, zoneId, optional)

 Access point status can be retrieved for sets of access points matching attribute in the request.